NAS-OA/NASOA/README.md

 ```

 All pre-trained model can be download from: [Google Drive](https://drive.google.com/file/d/1cwE1RGsNoBR8enOr79-iw45Porkglv_k/view?usp=sharing).
-After unzip the file, the file structure should be like:
+After unzipping the file, the file structure should be like:
 ```
 ET-NAS
 ──ET-NAS-A